 What if buildings knew how people were using them and could anticipate their needs?

-We created an interactive exhibit within IBM’s permanent IoT exhibition to make this vision tangible to the visitors.
+Our interactive exhibit within IBM’s permanent IoT exhibition makes this vision tangible to its visitors.

 IBM’s Munich headquarters are equipped with over 10,000 sensors to monitor everything from environmental information, to the use of energy, to the flow of people.
 This helps to understand how people use buildings, how seasons affect their behaviors, how energy consumption or cleaning needs can be optimized and in general how to make the inhabitants’ day-to-day experiences more seamless, productive and pleasant.